Table of Contents

-If your dog has a thick coat of fur, you might not realise that they have a belly button.
+If your dog has a thick coat of fur, you might not realize that they have a belly button.
 But they do!
 In fact, all dogs have one.

 The function of a dog’s belly button is the same as a human’s.
-It marks the place where the umbilical cord linked the foetus to the mother.
-Umbilical cords allow growing pups to get all the nutrients they need to develop in the womb.
+It marks the place where the umbilical cord linked the fetus to the mother.
+Umbilicals cords allow growing pups get all the nutrients they need to develop in the womb.